 +33 01 42 05 51 76

 This petit boulangerie in the Marais is known for Schwarzbrot, a dense and nutty German-style loaf.
-For a sweet treat try the white chocolate bread.
+For something sweeter try the white chocolate bread.

 134 rue de Turenne